 - Is it associated with an already well-established brand?
 If so, you might have a hard time ranking in Google for your own blog name.
 That’s not ideal.

 - Is it associated with something you’d rather not be associated with?
 Make sure that your blog name and url isn’t similar to something potentially…risque?
-For instance, you’d hate for someone to type in (what they thought was) your url, but then end up on a porn site.
-It’s a longshot, but it definitely happens.
+For instance, you’d hate for someone to type in (what they thought was) your url, but then end up on an adult site.
+It’s a longshot, but it happens.

 - Are the social media handles available?
 This isn’t a make or break deal, but is always good to check.